Human resources audit: where to start?

 • mandatory company signage

-On the basis of this (non-exhaustive) document base, the auditors can begin to identify risks and carry out an initial risk analysis, which will need to be backed up and confirmed by an on-site assessment.
+Based on this (non-exhaustive) document base, HR auditors can begin to identify risks and perform an initial risk analysis, which will need to be backed up and confirmed by an on-site assessment.

 Phase 3: Analysis